volatilityfoundation/volatility3/doc/source/simple-plugin.rst

     requirements.SymbolTableRequirement(name = "nt_symbols", description = "Windows OS"),

-This requirement specifies the need for a particular `SymbolTable` (:py:class:~`volatility.framework.interfaces.SymbolTableInterface`) to be loaded.
-This gets populated by various `Automagic` as the nearest sibling to a particular `TranslationLayerRequirement`.
+This requirement specifies the need for a particular :py:class:`SymbolTable <volatility.framework.interfaces.symbols.SymbolTableInterface>` to be loaded.
+This gets populated by various :py:class:`Automagic <volatility.framework.interfaces.automagic.AutoMagicInterface>` as the nearest sibling to a particular :py:class:`~volatility.framework.configuration.requirements.TranslationLayerRequirement`.
-This means that if the `TranslationLayerRequirement` is satisfied and the `Automagic` can determine the appropriate `SymbolTable`, the name of the `SymbolTable` will be stored in the configuration.
+This means that if the :py:class:`~volatility.framework.configuration.requirements.TranslationLayerRequirement` is satisfied and the :py:class:`Automagic <volatility.framework.interfaces.automagic.AutoMagicInterface>` can determine the appropriate :py:class:`SymbolTable <volatility.framework.interfaces.symbols.SymbolTableInterface>`, the name of the :py:class:`SymbolTable <volatility.framework.interfaces.symbols.SymbolTableInterface>` will be stored in the configuration.

 This requirement is also a Complex Requirement and therefore will not be requested directly from the user.